rit-construct-makerspace/makerspace-docs/docs/​​Resources & Workshops/3D Printing/Intro to 3DPrinterOS.md

 <p class = "clear-float"></p>

 !!! tip
-    To give your print the best chance of success, you want to both elimiate support, and maximize how much of the print touches the bed of the machine.
-Try to orient your part to be like as pyramid-like as possible - a large, flat, base that tapers up into the air.
+    To give your print the best chance of success, you want to both minimize the need for support, and maximize how much of the print touches the bed of the machine.
+Try to orient your part to be as pyramid-like as possible - a large, flat, base that tapers up into the air.

 ### Saving